moratodpg/imp_marl/pymarl/README.md

 ```

 # Train agents like in the paper
-For the paper, we have several config files in the `config/alg` folder.
+To train like we did in the paper, we have several config files in the `config/alg` folder.

 | QMIX       | QVMix       | QPLEX       |   COMA        | FACMAC      | IQL            | DQN      |
 |------------|-------------|-------------|---------------|-------------|----------------|----------|